List of British monarchy records: Oldest

 The oldest queen consort at the time of her marriage was Camilla, who married Charles III when she was 57 years old.

 Longest

 The longest marriage of a British sovereign was between Elizabeth II and Prince Philip, who were married from 20 November 1947 until Prince Philip's death on 9 April 2021, a total of 73 years and 139 days.

 Shortest

-The shortest marriage is between Alexander III of Scotland and Yolande, who were married for 4 months and 19 days from 1285–1286 until the former's death.
+The shortest marriage is between Alexander III of Scotland and Yolande of Dreux, who were married for 4 months and 19 days from 1285–1286 until the former's death.

 Children

 Most

 The British monarch with the most children was Henry I, who had 29 children (5 legitimate).

 The British monarch with the most legitimate children was Edward I, who had 19 children with Eleanor of Castile and Margaret of France of whom 8 reached adulthood.

 The queen regnant with the most children was Queen Victoria who had 9 children of whom all reached adulthood.

 The queen regnant with the most pregnancies was Anne, who had 17, but only 5 resulted in live-born children (two of whom survived past the age of one, one reached the age of eleven, but all of them died before their mother).